Routeburn Track Great Walk

 - Te Anau

-Add a picnic lunch to take with you (additional charge).
+Add a picnic lunch or reusable water bottle to take with you (additional charge).
 If you have any dietary requirements for the lunch please let us know prior to the day so we can cater for these.
 Alternatively bring your own lunch, note there are no places to purchase food once we have left Te Anau.
 Refreshments and a light snack will be carried by your guide.

 8.30 am Te Anau accommodation pick up